cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 ## CircleCI

 You need to select their [`Ubuntu 12.04` image](https://circleci.com/docs/build-image-precise/).
 The `Ubuntu 14.04` image does not have all of the required dependencies installed by default.
-You can likely install them yourself.
-[There is an open issue for this here.](https://github.com/cypress-io/cypress/issues/315)
+You can likely install them yourself. {% issue 315 'There is an open issue for this here.' %}

 ![Ubuntu build environment in circle](https://cloud.githubusercontent.com/assets/1268976/20771195/6e93e9f4-b716-11e6-809b-f4fd8f6fa439.png)